 • LDAP Server ‒ This will be the fully qualified domain name of the server that hosts your user accounts in the LDAP Server field.
 (Note that if the account is currently set for a recurring LDAP import, the interval will be shown below the LDAP Server field.)

-• TCP Port ‒ 106 is the default TCP port for Communigate and 389 is the default TCP port for Exchange and Novell.
+• TCP Port ‒ 389 is the default TCP port for STARTTLS and 636 is the default port for SSL.

 • Password ‒ This will be the password of the user with read access.